Activity dependency indicates that this activity relies upon the contents of the TeachEngineering document(s) listed.

 Worksheet/Pairs Check: At the beginning of the activity, hand out the Fun Things to Do with a Rubber Comb Worksheet.
 Have students work individually or in pairs to complete the worksheet.
 Have students who work in pairs check each others' answers.

 Student-Generated Questions: Have each student come up with one question of their own to ask the rest of the class.
 Be prepared to help some students form a question.
 Possible questions:

-Question Races: Have each student group number off.
+Question Races: Have each student group number off by threes or fours so that at least three groups have the same number.
 Ask a question and call a number.
-The students with that number in the group run up to the board and write the answer for the question.
-The team who gets it right earns their team a point.
+Each group with that number should send on student to run up to the board and write the answer for the question.
+Each student who gets it right earns their team a point.

 A good inquiry for this activity is to have students bring in different types of cereal from home.
 Have them predict how long the cereal will stay attracted to the comb.
 On a bar graph, they could graph the length of attraction vs. type of cereal.